3 Golden Rules of Accounting: Unlocking the Secrets of Debit and Credit

 What are the three golden rules of accounting?

-The three golden rules of accounting are: (1) For Personal Accounts: Debit the Receiver, Credit the Giver.
-(2) For Real Accounts: Debit what comes in, Credit what goes out.
-(3) For Nominal Accounts: Debit all Expenses Losses, Credit all Incomes Gains.
+The 3 golden rules in accounting are: (1) Personal: Debit the Receiver, Credit the Giver.
+(2) Real: Debit what comes in, Credit what goes out.
+(3) Nominal: Debit all Expenses Losses, Credit all Incomes Gains.

-What is the difference between personal, real, and nominal accounts?
+What is the difference between debits and credits?

-Is a machinery account classified as a real or nominal account?
+Is cash a real, personal, or nominal account?

 Conclusion: Mastering the Golden Rules for Financial Excellence